 Create a new attribute:

-Once custom attributes are created, they cannot be deleted.
+Once custom attributes are created, they cannot be deleted, only archived.

 1. Go to Visitors > Contact Settings and click the blue button that says Create new attribute.